-I'm a versatile writer and editor, originally from Toronto, Canada comfortable working with a wide variety of subjects in English and Spanish.
-My preferred areas of focus are feminism and body image, but I have experience writing and editing in areas such as medicine, psychology, web design, the American justice system, wind technology, and anthropology.
+I'm a Canadian writer and editor comfortable working with a wide variety of subjects in English and Spanish.
+My preferred areas of focus are feminism and body image, but I have experience writing about and editing topics such as medicine, psychology, web design, the American justice system, wind technology, literature, and anthropology.

 I’m a regular contributor for Herizons, Canada’s leading feminist magazine and a body-image columnist (in Spanish) for Entre Mujeres, a supplement of Clarín, the largest newspaper in Argentina.
 I’m also a proud contributor to Fifty Shades of Feminism (Virago), an anthology of “fifty women young and old - writers, politicians, actors, scientists, mothers - [who] reflect on the shades that inspired them and what being woman means to them today.”